ANPL: Towards Natural Programming with Interactive Decomposition: Human Studies

 System A is comprised of three primary operations.
 The \textit{trace} operation allows for a function name to be entered, which triggers the program to run on a test input and displays all the input and output data of the selected function.
 The \textit{edit} operation allows for direct changes to a function's body, including alterations to the sketch and hole.
 This operation has four sub-operations: \begin{itemize} \item Splitting the original function into multiple holes linked by the sketch. \item Turning the original code into a hole and attempting code generation. \item Changing the natural language description associated with the hole. \item Modifying the sketch while maintaining the generated hole. \end{itemize} The \textit{resynthesis} operation requires the user to provide correct input and output examples.
 The system then generates numerous functions and tests in which one meets these examples.
 The provided examples are kept for future use, and multiple sets of examples can be provided by the user.

 System B incorporates two operations.
 The \textit{chat} operation allows the user to interact with the system using natural language, leading to code generation or modification based on these descriptions.
-The \textit{remove history} operation allows the user to select and delete some historical conversation data.
+The \textit{remove history} operation allows the user to select and delete some historical conversation data\footnote{Note that participants were free to delete or modify their chat content and they can even write an ANPL program and then "compile" it by hand when using System B. Also, we did not explicitly forbid the users to write Python code in our experiment so they can write Python code if they want.}.